SciVisContest2024/sciviscontest2024.github.io/content/_index.md

 Welcome to the *2024 IEEE SciVis Contest* website.
 This contest is held annually as part of the [IEEE VIS Conference.](http://ieeevis.org)
-In 2024, the conference and this contest will be held in Tampa Bay, Florida, USA, and will focus on the visualization of
+In 2024, the conference and this contest will be held **virtually**, and will focus on the visualization of
  ***Sonar Imaging for Hydrothermal Systems***.

 On this website, you can find information on the provided [data,](/data) the visualization [tasks,](/tasks) as well as the [submission process.](/submission)